oqyh/cs2-Kill-Sound-GoldKingZ/README.md

 //-----------------------------------------------------------------------------------------

-  //Commands To Open Sound Menu Add Many Commands You Like And If You Like To Disable It Make It Empty Like This "" "SoundDisableCommandsMenu": "!soundmenu,!soundsmenu,!soundsetting,!soundsettings",
+  //Commands To Open Sound Menu Add Many Commands As You Like And If You Like To Disable It Make It Empty Like This "" "SoundDisableCommandsMenu": "!soundmenu,!soundsmenu,!soundsetting,!soundsettings",
-  //Commands To Disable All Sounds Add Many Commands You Like And If You Like To Disable It Make It Empty Like This "" "SoundDisableCommands": "!stopsound,!stopsounds",
+  //Commands To Disable All Sounds Add Many Commands  As You Like And If You Like To Disable It Make It Empty Like This "" "SoundDisableCommands": "!stopsound,!stopsounds",
   //Delete Inactive Players Older Than X Days (Save Cookies in ../addons/counterstrikesharp/plugins/Kill_Sound/Cookies/) "RemovePlayerCookieOlderThanXDays": 7,